thecolorkeo/InsightEditWindow/README.md

 ***A window into Wikipedia editing behavior***

-I completed this project as a fellow at Insight Data Engineering in NYC.
+I completed this project in 3 weeks as a fellow at Insight Data Engineering in NYC, January 2019.

 ***